ENCCS/vasp-best-practices/content/fcc_Si.md

 In brief, the above script creates a new folder with the same name as the lattice constant, copying POTCAR, INCAR and KPOINTS, while creating a new POSCAR file.
 It also collects the total energies from all OSZICAR files into a new file "SUMMARY.fcc".

-Now, submit the job script "run-vol.sh" to the queue (Tetralith)
+Now, submit the job script "run-vol.sh" to the queue

     sbatch run-vol.sh

-or run it as an interactive job (MeluXina)

-    ./run-vol.sh

 After a successful run, there should now be folders 3.5 - 4.3 with the different calculations and a file SUMMARY.fcc which can be checked e.g. with "less" or "cat"